merlot-education/s3-library/README.md

+# Use the Library

+To use this library you have to configure following properties in the application.yml:

+    s3-library:
+      access-key: [ACCESSKEY]
+      secret: [SECRET]
+      service-endpoint: [SERVICEENDPOINT]
+      signing-region: [SIGNINGREGION, e.g. "de"]
+      signer-type: [SIGNERTYPE, e.g. "S3SignerType"]
+      bucket: [BUCKET]
+      root-directory: [ROOTDIRECTORY]

 # Run Tests inside StorageClientTest

 You may want to run the tests inside StorageClientTest.
-For this you have to edit the run configurations and add following environment variables with valid values:
+For this edit the run configurations and add following environment variables with valid values:

 1. S3LIBRARY_ACCESSKEY